vokimon/markdown-customblocks/README.md

 ## TODO

-- Make configuration available to generators
+- [x] Make configuration available to generators
-- Generator specific configuration
+- [x] Configure generators by means of import string
 - Default css for generators
 - Flags: coerce to bool?
 - Annotations: coerce to any type